devrosx/PrintManager/README.md

 - print bugfixes
 - better debugoutput
 - WIP live crop  fixed croping big images
+- basic PDF croping works (on some pdf files) TODO fix all types

 0.30
 - added remove cropmarks from pdf files (works on multiple files at once all pagesizes are detected) :)